 We can only speculate about the circumstances under which John of Patmos penned the Book of Revelation.
 Was he a young man, his imagination ignited by tales of the world’s end?
 Did the inspiration strike during an unjust imprisonment, akin to Cervantes, amidst the stark brutality wielded by those in power—the ones who make the laws and hold the keys to enslavement?
 Perhaps he was an elder, overwhelmed by visions that besieged him relentlessly, feverishly inscribing what he could scarcely comprehend himself.
 Did these revelations descend upon him in a singular, blinding moment, or were they the culmination of a lifetime’s travail—a final, encompassing vision of an ancient world teetering on the brink?

 While we possess approximate dates—whether around 68 AD, before the Temple’s destruction, or circa 96 AD—and scant details of his biography, much about John remains shrouded.
 Some scholars posit that he did not complete the Book of Revelation himself, that perhaps a disciple, lacking the master’s finesse, assembled and ordered the material into the form we now know.
-I think of great composers in Hollywood who have assistants, or of Asimov’s workshop populated by diligent helpers.
-As a composer grappling with this text, such considerations bear practical significance.
-The author, be he singular or composite, exhibits an artistic instinct that invites deeper exploration—even after all these years.
-For me, as for most, he is John of Patmos, and his story fascinates me.
+I think of great composers in Hollywood who have assistants rearranging and orchestrating the master’s ideas, or of my childhood hero Isaac Asimov’s, with a workshop populated by diligent helpers; every Santa has his elves.
+As a composer grappling with this text, such considerations bear practical significance, I can feel the burden of the work and more than once I wish I had help.
+The author of the Book of Revelation, be he singular or composite, exhibits an artistic instinct that invites deeper exploration—even after all these centuries.
+For me, as for most, he is John of Patmos: his story intrigues me, his book fascinates me.

 The problem of structure in the Book of Revelation